megabogus/django-history/README.rst

 History
 =======

-History is a Django app to log change models fields
+History is a Django app to log change model fields

 Detailed documentation is in the "docs" directory.